-Government mortgage financier Fannie Mae offers special home loan financing via its “HomePath” program, so let’s take a closer look at the guidelines.
+Fannie Mae also offers special home loan financing on these properties via its “HomePath Mortgage” program, so let’s take a closer look at the lending guidelines.

-In short, a HomePath mortgage allows prospective homebuyers to get their hands on a Fannie Mae-owned property (prior foreclosure) for as little down as three percent down payment.
+In short, a HomePath mortgage allows prospective homebuyers to get their hands on a Fannie Mae-owned property (prior foreclosure) with as little as

 And that down payment can be in the form of a gift, a grant, or a loan from a nonprofit organization, state or local government, or an employer, not just from the borrower’s own savings.

 Another big plus associated with HomePath financing is that there is no lender-required appraisal or mortgage insurance.

-As far as the appraisal goes, lenders who finance Homepath properties will rely on the purchase price for the appraised value.
+As far as the appraisal goes, lenders that finance HomePath properties will rely on the purchase price for the appraised value.

 However, it is recommended that you order your own appraisal just to get an independent opinion of the value of the property you are purchasing.
 It won’t be used by the lender, but it’s good to know what you’re buying.